MY APPROACH

 • Psychodynamic.
 This helps you to understand ‘the presenting past’ - to explore how past experiences and unconscious patterns shape your current thoughts, feelings, and behaviours.
-It also helps you to identify relational patterns, to understand, to resolve deeper emotional issues, and to move forward.
+It also helps you to identify relationship patterns, to understand, to resolve deeper emotional issues, and to move forward.

 • Cognitive Behavioural Therapy.
 CBT helps you to identify and challenge negative thoughts and behaviours, understand what triggers you and why, and learn practical skills to manage your emotions and tackle everyday challenges.